<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 · Hiring and onboarding new employees

-· Managing conflict in the workplace
+· Managing conflict in the work environment

 · Serving as a consultant in gray-area situations

-· Educating employees on equal opportunities, labor laws, and sexual harassment
+· Educating employees on equal opportunities, labor laws, and sexual harassment for their and company’s wellness

 · Handling disputes for the above issues